WildlifeSouth.com Contact Us

 Folding Saw

-• Folding Saw or Hatchet - for managing firewood.
+• Folding Saw or Hatchet - A saw or hatchet is used for managing firewood.

-We are not implying to go cut down living trees, but you will find a tool for chopping or sawing deadfall into manageable pieces for your fire very handy.
+We are not implying to go cut down living trees, but you might find a tool for chopping or sawing deadfall into manageable pieces for your fire very handy.

 Between the two, the saw is more versatile and can be used for functions outside of firewood.